Lullaby and Bedtime Letter Note Songs

 Do these bedtime songs use a different player?

 No. This guide only narrows the entry path.
-Every card still opens the same public song detail page with the usual letter notes, fingering support, and optional numbered-note backup view.
+The bedtime songs still use the usual letter notes, fingering support, and optional numbered-note backup view once you open them.

 Related Guides